-Prerequisite: Concurrent or previous completion of Algebra 2; NGSS Physics forces and dynamics to develop the skill of vector analysis.
+Physics 2 builds upon the mathematical modeling skills that students were introduced to in NGSS Physics.
+During semester 1, students will extend their understanding of forces and dynamics to develop the skill of vector analysis.
 Experimental and mathematical skills combined with vector analysis will be used to discover the laws of wave phenomena including sound, light, electricity and magnetism.
 During the second semester, students will explore topics such as special and general relativity, quantum physics and particle physics.
 These modern physics topics will be explored more conceptually and will extend into Cosmological concepts that include the history, structure, and fate of the universe.